Employment and Income Programs

 604-596-7722

-Wide range of employment programs including a number of shorter term certificate programs designed to get people working in a variety of industries.
+Wide range of employment programs.
+Includes a number of shorter term certificate programs designed to get people working.

 Learn more about Employment Programs @ PICS.